-This Moroccan Salad is absolutely fantastic.
-Obviously it looks beautiful in it’s bowl but it is a great one bowl side to serve alongside many main dishes.
+This Moroccan Salad is absolutely delicious.
+Warmly spiced cous cous, chunks of feta cheese and roasted vegetables combine together to make a taste sensation.
+Obviously it looks beautiful in it’s bowl but it is also a great one bowl side to serve alongside many main dishes.
 I love to serve it at a BBQ where it will happily sit alongside everything that comes off the BBQ.

 This Vegetable Salad is absolutely delicious and I don’t say it lightly.
 Packed with flavour it is perfect for easily feeding a small crowd and a real centrepiece when you want to impress.
 That said I would make it to eat alone in my slippers.
 Served warm my Cheese Scones or Bad Boy Brioche are incredible with it.
 The caramelised roast vegetables marry together amazingly with the moroccan spices and salty acidity of the feta cheese.
 Deeeelicious.